A-Kun/onesyncr-for-oec/README.md

-# This repos holds project team webpage
+# This repo holds project team webpage
 # The Webpage content is on 'gh-pages' branch, make sure checkout in this branch in order to make changes on web content